nileshpandey3/auto_price_tracker/README.md

 # 🔍 AutoPriceTracker

-**AutoPriceTracker** is a Python CLI application that tracks prices of products from e-commerce websites (like Amazon, Walmart, etc.) and alerts users when prices drop below a target value.
+**AutoPriceTracker** is a Python CLI application that tracks prices of products from e-commerce websites (like Amazon, Walmart, etc.) and inform users if the current price is below their target value.

 ---

 ## 🚀 Features

-- ✅ Track product prices from given URLs
+- ✅ Track product prices from a given URL and inform the user if the current price is below their targer price
-- ✅ Store historical price data (JSON/CSV)
-- ✅ Notify user if price falls below a threshold
-- ✅ Mockable and testable components
+- ✅ Testable components
 - ✅ Auto CI testing pipeline with GitHub Actions

 ---